intel/PerfSpect/README.md

 ## Requirements
 ### Packages:
 - **perf** - PerfSpect uses the Linux perf tool to collect PMU counters
-- **lscgroup** - Perfspect needs lscgroup from the cgroup-tools (libcgroup on RHEL/CentOS) package when collecting data for containers

 ### Supported kernels